russell-parrott/reet/PROVENANCE.md

 - **11 Aug 2025** — *Masters of Destiny* published on LinkedIn (precursor framing).
 - **13 Aug 2025** — *Template-public* published on LinkedIn (structural governance framing).
 - **18 Aug 2025** — REET: The Structural Governance Standard for AI formally defined and published here as v1.0.0, establishing the first public, timestamped, and authored record.
-- **7 OCTOBER 2025** — REET: The Structural Governance Standard for AI formally defined and published here as v1.1.0, established, timestamped, and authored record.
+- **7 October 2025** — REET: The Structural Governance Standard for AI formally defined and published here as v1.1.0, established, timestamped, and authored record.
 ---

 ## Authorship Assertion